What's New!

 He initially managed to control his troops and with their help defeated the Visigoths

-and tried to regain control of Gaul.
 In 451 Attila, leader of the Huns, invaded Gaul, but was

 repelled by Aetius and most probably while retreating towards its base in Hungary he raided

-Attila was warned by Leo not to cross the river: the pope's words
+Attila was warned by Leo not to cross the river: the Pope's words

 and the miraculous vision in the sky of